Amin-Mhd/Multiple-Criteria-Decision-Analysis-Software/README.md

 endsets
 ```
 for your problem, you need to change the name or number of criteria and alternatives.
 There is no need to change other things in this part.
+Now, we are going to enter the input data regarding the criteria and alternatives.
+Since the problem is individual decision making, the preference of the expert should be defined as follows:

 ```
 data: